 A Page in Time

-My first two novels, When Revoluton Calls, and Revolution Rising, have received 5-star ratings from Readers' Favorites.
+All three of my novels, When Revoluton Calls, Revolution Rising, and The Devil Wears Red have received 5-star ratings from Readers' Favorites.
 Awesome!

 My books are now available for local purchase at: